jayakrishnanmadathil/jayakrishnanmadathil.github.io/about.md

 permalink: /about/
 ---

 I am a PhD student from India working on MD simulations of proteins and other biomolecules.
-Also very much excited about Complex Systems and Machine learning.
+Also very much excited about Complex Systems, Machine learning and blockchain based technologies.

 ### More Information